Tapa Thursdays: the Best Ice Cream Shops in Seville

 It’s 8pm on a Friday night, and I’m currently shuttered in my office, typing away at a computer with the shades drawn and the fan on.
 They may say ‘hasta el 40 de mayo, no te quites el sayo’ but summer came early and Seville has practically become a ghost town for the next two months – especially on the weekends.

-It’s hard to beat the heat in Seville, so I rely on my air conditioning and a change in my diet to help me cope with the sweltering midday sun and the humid air that hangs over the the Guadalquivir valley year round.
+It’s hard to beat the heat in Seville, so I rely on my air conditioning and a change in my diet to help me cope with the sweltering afternoon sun and the humid air that hangs over the Guadalquivir valley year round.
 And that change in diet goes by three words: ICE CREAM LUNCH.

 Seville ice cream